📑 Table of Contents

 Key takeaways:

-* A/B testing without a hypothesis is expensive guessing.
+* A/B testing without a hypothesis?
+That’s just expensive guessing, honestly.

 Immediate action:

-Audit one of your top ASINs for keyword coverage gaps.
-Any missing high-intent terms become your first test hypothesis.
+Check one of your best ASINs for keyword gaps.
+Seriously.
+Any high-intent terms missing?
+Boom.
+First test hypothesis.
+It’s pretty easy to do.

-Ready to discover exactly what’s missing from your listings?
-Keywords.am’s coverage indicators show you which keywords to target – turning data into testable hypotheses.
+Ready to find out what your listings are missing?
+Keywords.am’s coverage indicators show you the keywords to target.
+Data turns into testable hypotheses.